When displaying time series data, it often makes sense to use index numbers.

 - A base year is chosen (say 2000) in this year the index is set to 100.
 This is so it is easy to make percentage comparisons.

 - Therefore, if the general price level increase by 3.4% in the UK.
 The price index in 2001 would be 103.4

 When comparing exchange rates it is often advantageous to use index numbers.
 For example, currencies can be quite hard to compare.
 But, when converted into index numbers it is easier to see relative changes of currencies.

 These index numbers show that the price of commodities has been increasing throughout the world.
 The dollar price of commodities has increased more because of the weakness of the dollar.

 Difficulties in Using Index Numbers

 - The most commonly used index number is the Consumer price index.
-However, this also present a problem when trying to use an index to measure changes in the cost of living.
+However, this also presents a problem when trying to use an index to measure changes in the cost of living.